notmuch/notmuch/doc/man1/notmuch-count.rst

         same message-id).

 ``--exclude=(true|false)``
-    Specify whether to omit messages matching search.tag\_exclude from the count (the default) or not.
+    Specify whether to omit messages matching search.exclude\_tags from the count (the default) or not.

 ``--batch``